OutrunFinance/FFLaunch/README.md

 + Unique Marketing Approach: Meme-based operations offer innovations and flexibility that traditional marketing methods cannot achieve, allowing projects to interact and communicate with users in unique ways.
 + Flexible Operational Strategies: Project teams can adjust their operational strategies based on community reactions and market feedback, maintaining market excitement and user interest.

+Through meme-based operations, FFLaunch project teams can significantly enhance project visibility and market attention, increase user stickiness and activity, reduce marketing costs, enhance market liquidity, and raise token value.
+Additionally, meme-based operations provide project teams with unique marketing methods and flexible operational strategies, enabling projects to stand out in a highly competitive market and achieve greater success.

+## Benefits for Participants

+### As an Investor Participating in FFLaunch
++ **Free Tokens:** Investors can mint tokens by staking ETH or USDB, without needing to purchase tokens directly, making the acquisition cost extremely low, effectively getting tokens for free.

++ **Low-Risk Returns:** Investors' staked funds can be redeemed after the lock-up period, meaning that even if the project fails, investors can reclaim most of their initial investment, achieving very low-risk returns.

++ **Continuous Earnings:** During the lock-up period, staked ETH or USDB will generate native returns, distributed in the form of REY and RUY YieldTokens, providing investors with additional earnings.

++ **Rug Pull Prevention:** The FFLaunch model prevents project teams from absconding with raised funds, ensuring fairer token distribution and protecting investors' rights.

++ **Diamond Hand HODL:** Due to the long-term lock-up of staked funds, investors are passively holding tokens, benefiting from various advantages during the project's growth cycle.

+### As a Project Team Participating in FFLaunch

++ **Fair Fundraising:** By providing liquidity and a lock-up mechanism, project teams can ensure that the funds raised are more equitable and transparent.

++ **Continuous Cash Flow:** Project teams can receive ongoing funding support from transaction fees generated during the LP lock-up period, incentivizing them to continuously improve and maintain the project.

++ **Enhanced Market Liquidity:** Since tokens are obtained for free, more users are attracted to participate, increasing the depth of the liquidity pool and enhancing market liquidity.

++ **Market Attention:** FFLaunch offers an innovative issuance model that can attract more market attention, especially from investors who are skeptical of traditional ICO/IDO models.

++ **Flexibility and Innovation:** Project teams can use FFLaunch's callee interface (subject to review) to customize their launch logic, meeting specific needs and enhancing the project's uniqueness and appeal.

++ **User Stickiness:** Since investors passively hold tokens, even if they sell all their tokens, the LP remains locked.
+This ensures that users are passively following their invested project, providing potential exposure opportunities for the project.

++ **Meme-Based Operations:** Given the meme attributes of FFLaunch tokens, project teams can engage with and communicate with users in unique ways through meme-based operations.

 ## Impact of FFLaunch on Outrun Ecosystem

 ### 1. Increasing Outstake's TVL